 Cluster Software

 Basic linux software is installed on the cluster for general use.
-For scientific computation users are welcome to install software in their hpc/home/
+For scientific computation users are welcome to install software in their /hpc/home/${USER} space if sudo access is not required.
+Most commonly, users may self install Conda to use Python and other supported languages.

 For all other software we recommend building and deploying your container to NCShare.